zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 Verified all fixes using markdownlint to ensure compliance with MD013 rule.
 All 185 tests continue to pass, ensuring documentation improvements without affecting application functionality.

+## 2025-01-09 - CARD-007J: Fix duplicate headings in markdown files

+**Epic:** Epic 2 – Pre-commit Hooks and Code Quality
+**Status:** Completed
+**Owner:** cursor

+Successfully fixed all duplicate headings (MD024) in markdown files by adding descriptive suffixes to make headings unique while maintaining logical structure.
+Fixed duplicate headings in CHANGELOG.md (4 headings) by adding version numbers and in planning/SPRINT1-SAFE_COMMITS.md (24 headings) by adding section identifiers.
+Used appropriate descriptive suffixes that preserve document readability and navigation while ensuring each heading is unique.
+Verified all fixes using markdownlint to ensure compliance with MD024 rule.
+All 185 tests continue to pass, ensuring documentation improvements without affecting application functionality.